Skip to content

 Dear Maker of All,

-Thank You for creating us with such longing that brings us into Your very plans and purposes.
-Thank You for planting within each one of us the gifts and treasures that are timeless and full of Your Glory.
-Would You open our eyes to see the glory hidden inside?
-Would You cleanse our hearts so we recognize the washing of our souls that You have accomplished through Your own sacrifice?
-We ask You to tear down those masks and those walls that we have thought we needed to survive.
+Thank You for creating us with such longing that brings us into Your plans and purposes.
+Thank You for planting the gifts and treasures that are timeless and full of Your glory within each of us.
+Oh, Lord, open our eyes to see the glory hidden inside!
+Cleanse our hearts, so we recognize the washing of our souls that You have accomplished through Your sacrifice.
+We ask You to shatter those masks and walls we thought we needed to survive.
 Show us the beauty of being saved and rescued by YOU, the beauty of letting YOUR power shine in our weaknesses.
 Stir up Your praise song from the deepest of wells within our hearts.

 Bettie Gilbert